duyphamsait/cmpp-assignment2-swift/README.md

 class EnrollmentController
 ```

-When a class object is assigned to another variable, both variables refer to the **same object in memory**.
+When a class object is assigned to another variable, both variables refer to the same object in memory.

-# Subprograms (Functions)
+# Subprograms

-The program is divided into smaller **subprograms**.
+The program is divided into smaller subprograms.

 Examples: